-It is expected that Chromebooks be brought to school fully charged every day.
+It is expected that Chromebooks will be brought to school at a full charge every day.

 4a.
-Chromebooks left at home
+Chromebooks left at home- 6-12

 - a.
 If your Chromebook is left at home, you will be issued a used Chromebook from the library if they are available. - i.
 The extra Chromebook will not be allowed to be taken home. - ii.
-These Chromebooks will be required to be returned each day to the library by the end of the school day.
+These Chromebooks will be required to be returned each day to the library during Irish Hour.